-Each recipient will have a plaque; with a 5x7 picture of the student placed in the Hall of Fame display case.
+Each recipient will have a plaque; with a 5x7 picture of the student displayed on the Hall of Fame wall.
 The plaque will carry the appropriate description of the student's achievements and year of graduation.
 All student photographs will be formal "graduation type" pictures.
 Teams will be displayed as an 8" x 10" group picture in the uniform of the particular sport or activity involved.